Home Music Fresh Music | FEED ME Traverses Space, Time, and Genre in Crafting ‘High Street Creeps’ | My Unfiltered First Impressions

 10. Defiant – This song is beautiful.
 It blends gorgeous chords (reminiscent of Mr. mau5 himself) with deliciously layered of vocals, courtesy of Lindsay in a progressive house requiem well suited for mau5trap.

-One of the things I respect most about Jon Gooch is that he has always put his love for making music and art ahead of the need to and DJ that most artists seems to feel, tweeting “Seems common to assume writing music means wanting to DJ – I started by accident?
+One of the things I respect most about Jon Gooch is that he has always put his love for making music and art ahead of the need to tour and DJ that most artists seems to feel, tweeting “Seems common to assume writing music means wanting to DJ – I started by accident?
 It’s a fun and enriching social experience but not art.”
 He took a highly public break from touring in 2013 to create a short film and establish his own label.

 Luckily for fans, he will be supporting High Street Creeps with an appearance at Beyond Wonderland on March 22, followed by a summer tour.
 “We’re touring the ‘Teeth’ setup again this summer.
 I think it’s probably my proudest achievement.
-Building my show was the ultimate way to present what I do and a creative dream, and probably also my .
+Building my show was the ultimate way to present what I do and a creative dream, and probably also my new album.
 It represents me getting my lifestyle under control and combining a big array of memories and chaos into something fully structured, I feel like I can move forward with more speed now.”

 The tour will mark the first time the ‘Teeth’ setup has been on display since 2013, which is sure to delight old school fans.
 As dope as High Street Creeps is, I can’t wait to hear it live, so you can bet I’ll be there if he makes a stop anywhere around DC.
 Make sure to LIKE Fresh Music Freaks for more unfiltered first listens and all things music!